 Good research also helps your SEO, especially if you are linking back to reputable sources.
 So, researching any specific topic might look like a lot more time spent on each blog.
 In reality, that time will be an excellent investment to create something of value that will have multiple benefits:

 - providing evidence-based value-packed content for your clients and audience

 - boosting your articles SEO ranking by linking to high authority websites

 - learning new things you can apply in your fitness coaching, thus improving your clients' results

 Step 5.
 Write Your Fitness ArticlesFinally, you need to put all that together and start writing your articles.
 It would be best if you aimed to write a few, to begin with, but only publish one at a time, at a rate of about one or two a week at most.
 That way, you can constantly keep some articles back waiting to be published while you provide the blog with a steady stream of articles - but one that is not too quick.
 Remember when you write to edit, polish and perfect before you press that publish button.

 The ideal length for a blog depends on the goal of the article.
 In any case, you'd like to ensure that you get the message across in as few words as you can while providing the most outstanding value.
 This doesn't mean your articles should be short.
 In some instances, quite the opposite.
 It means that you want to ensure there isn't much fluff and redundancy and all the sentences you write have a reason to be in the article.

 So, in terms of article length, there are a few ways to decide how long it should be:

-Articles explicitly written for boosting SEO ranking - 1500+ words, and these need to be keyword optimised.
+- Articles explicitly written for boosting SEO ranking - 1500+ words, and these need to be keyword optimized.